getconnect/connect-docs/docs/js/viz/visualizations.md

 <p data-height="300" data-theme-id="17963" data-slug-hash="MwdRoO" data-default-tab="result" data-user="getconnect" class='codepen'>See the Pen <a href='http://codepen.io/getconnect/pen/MwdRoO/'>Connect Custom viz</a> by Connect (<a href='http://codepen.io/getconnect'>@getconnect</a>) on <a href='http://codepen.io'>CodePen</a>.</p>

-A custom viz must supply an implementation for the following contract:
+A custom viz should supply an implementation for the following contract:

-`renderDom(targetElement, resultsElement)`
+`init(container, options)` *(optional)*

 This function is only called during initialization and should implement any initial DOM rendering before the query results have been received.
 Any changes to the DOM during this method will appear even while the loading animation is displayed over the top.

-The `targetElement` parameter is the container that was passed to the viz as the target.
-Under normal circumstances, you would not make significant changes to this element.
-There are a few useful CSS classes you can add to this container to change the styling behavior of the viz:

-* `grow-results` - grow the viz's height to fill the entire available height.
-* `center-results` - center the viz's results vertically.

-`displayResults(queryResults, isQueryUpdate)`
+`render(container, results, options, wasQueryUpdated)`

 This function is called whenever a new result set is available.
-The bulk of the viz rendering logic should be in this function.  `queryResults` contains the standard result set returned from a query (including [metadata](#metadata)).
+The bulk of the viz rendering logic should be in this function.  `results` contains the standard result set returned from a query (including [metadata](#metadata)).
-`isQueryUpdate` will indicate whether or not this is a mere refresh or whether the entire result set has changed (e.g. due to a completely different query).
+`wasQueryUpdated` will indicate whether or not this is a mere refresh or whether the entire result set has changed (e.g. due to a completely different query).
+This function is not optional, if it is not provided the custom viz will not be registered.

-`isResultSetSupported(queryResults)` *(optional)*
+`redraw()` *(optional)*

-Not all visualizations can handle all types of result sets.
-For example, the [text viz](#text-viz), cannot handle query results with [groups](#group-by) or [time intervals](#time-intervals).
-In these cases, the viz will gracefully display a "query not supported" error.

-You can include your own logic as to whether your custom viz can support the specified `queryResults`.
-By default, if no function is provided, all types of query results are assumed to be supported.
+This function is called when the `redraw` function is manually called on a viz.
+This should be defined if the viz must manually respond to changes in the size of the viz container.
+The `redraw` function is commonly used if a viz has been initially rendered when its container is not visible.

 `destroy()` *(optional)*